rachelesmee/website/foss4guk2022local/bristol.md

 ### Programme

-The schedule for Thurs 17th Nov 2022 is:
+The schedule for Thurs 17th Nov 2022 is below - for the full programme, with details of speakers and talk descriptions, see [here](https://docs.google.com/spreadsheets/d/1ChtOtqO0PfZ2ckiZqqJxyV3VhP3Xm-WnkJ6NwZ2UVTM).

 Time | Speaker | Title
 :-----|:-----|:-----